os-fpga/1st-CLaaS/README.md

    - Close
  - Back in SDAccel:
    - in projects.sdx:
-     - Add binary container under "Hardware Functions" by selecting the yellow add box thing.
+     - Add binary container under "Hardware Functions" by clicking the lightning bolt icon.
+There should be only one function identified as the target for the kernel.
+Click "OK".
 You will get "binary_container_1".
      - Select "Emulation-HW"
   - Menu "Run", "Run Configuration"
     - Tab "Main", "Kernel Debug", Check "Use RTL waveform...", and check "Launch live waveform".